Al-Hasakah Governorate campaign (2012–2014): November 2012–January 2013: Islamists join the fight and the Battle of Ras al-Ayn

 As a result of the fighting, there was a buildup in the number of forces deployed by both sides in Ras al-Ayn.
 By 22 November, Kurdish forces had strengthened their numbers to around 400 militiamen, who faced 200 fighters from the al-Nusra Front and 100 fighters from Ghuraba al-Sham.
 By the same day, the fighting killed more than 54 people.
 The next day, however, a tenuous two-day ceasefire was announced between Kurdish fighters and the al-Nusra Front and Ghuraba al-Sham in order to determine terms of a possible permanent agreement between the two sides.
 Prior to this announcement, the PYD claimed that its forces had killed 25 rebels.

 Negotiations between the two sides on 4 December resulted in a fragile truce that lasted only until 6 December, when clashes broke out again.
 From 12 to 14 December, rebels conducted a series of rocket attacks on the town.
+The rebels began bombarding the Kurdish neighborhoods of Ras al-Ayn with artillery and mortar strikes.
 It was reported that they had also tried and failed to expand fighting to the nearby towns and villages.

 Negotiations between the Arab rebels and Kurds resumed on 15 December.
 An agreement was reached the next day.
 On 17 December, a ceasefire came into effect between local Kurdish militias and Arab rebels.
 Under the terms of the ceasefire, both sides were to withdraw from the city, share checkpoints surrounding it, and transfer its administration to local civilian Kurds, Arabs, Chechens, and Christians.
 Though fighting ended, fighters on both sides failed to withdraw, raising concerns about the strength of the truce.

 Fighting in Ras al-Ayn resumed on 17 January 2013.
 By 22 January, more than 56 people were killed in a week of fighting in Ras al-Ayn.